diefenbach/django-lfs/docs/user/concepts/shipping_methods.rst

 Overview
 ========

-You can add as many shipping methods as you want.
+You can add as many :doc:`shipping methods </user/howtos/how_to_shipping_method>` as you want.

-All valid shipping methods are displayed for selection to the shop customer.
+All *valid* shipping methods are displayed for selection to the shop customer.
 A shipping method is valid if all :doc:`criteria <criteria>` of the shipping method are true.

-Shipping methods can have many prices which are also dependent on criteria.
+Shipping methods can have many prices which are, as the payment method itself, also dependent on criteria.
 The first price which is valid - all of its criteria are true - is the current price for the shipping method.
 If no price is valid the default price is taken (from the ``Data`` tab).

 Shipping methods have also a :doc:`delivery time
 </user/concepts/delivery_times>` which decides how long the delivery will take